 - Respond to the scene in a safe and expeditious manner. - Quickly ascertain if any of the involved parties require medical treatment.
-First aid should be administered and EMS requested if needed. - Secure the scene to preserve the scene and evidence. - Conduct a thorough preliminary investigation to identify victim(s), suspect(s), and witnesses or report to the designated section within their agency such as the Criminal Investigation Unit or Special Victims Unit if available. - Interview all parties involved even if mental health or cognitive issues are suspected.
+First aid should be administered and EMS requested if needed. - Secure the scene to preserve the scene and evidence, working with residential or other providers to minimize disruption to care. - Conduct a thorough preliminary investigation to identify victim(s), suspect(s), and witnesses or report to the designated section within their agency such as the Criminal Investigation Unit or Special Victims Unit if available. - Interview all parties involved even if mental health or cognitive issues are suspected.
 Refer to Appendix D for suggested questions and guidance on interviews. - Process the crime scene following individual agency policy for: requesting a crime scene technician, using proper techniques to ensure admissibility in court, photographing and/or videotaping the evidence (victim, suspect, and scene) as the facts and circumstances dictate.
 Photographing prescription medicine as well as any financial records located.
 This will aid with any follow up investigation.
-Do not remove medicine belonging to a victim if possible. - Make an arrest if probable cause exists and the circumstances warrant such action. - If no probable cause is discovered, write a report and make appropriate referrals through the Aging and Disability Resource Connection (ADRC) by calling 1-866-552-4464. - Complete a detailed report, notify the appropriate social and/or regulatory agency as required under O.C.G.A. § 30-5-4 (non-institutional, home or community setting) and
+Do not remove medicine belonging to a victim if possible. - Make an arrest if probable cause exists and the circumstances warrant such action.
+If no probable cause is discovered, write a report and make referrals for possible services through the Aging and Disability Resource Connection (ADRC) by calling 1-866-552-4464.

-O.C.G.A. § 31-8-82 (in a long-term care facility, personal care home, etc.), follow agency policies for department notifications and provide case facts and information to the follow-up investigator, if there is one.
+Complete a detailed report, notify the appropriate social and/or regulatory agency as required under O.C.G.A. § 30-5-4 (non-institutional, home or community setting) and O.C.G.A. § 31-8-82 (in a long-term care facility, personal care home, etc.), follow agency policies for department notifications and provide case facts and information to the follow-up investigator, if there is one.